Top Tips For Avoiding a Cold This Winter

-- As soon as you finish training, put on warm and dry clothes, especially those close to the skin.
+As soon as you finish training, put on warm and dry clothes, especially those close to the skin.
 This is very important if running outside but still matters even indoors on the treadmill.
 Even the crop top needs changing as it is damp to the skin and will still leave you feeling cold and more likely to fall ill.
 So maintain that body temperature and dignity girls.
-Take extra kit to training and find ways of quickly getting changed without building an audience…
+Take extra kit to training and find ways of quickly getting changed.

-- Are you sure you are getting enough vitamins & minerals in your diet?
+Are you sure you are getting enough vitamins & minerals in your diet?
 Have a think about this.
-I know good old Tony Blair once said 5 pieces of fruit or Veg a day but the reality is that us runners need much more.
 Chat to a nutritionist if unsure and then consider supplements upon getting quality advice.
 Remember, we lose lots of vitamins & minerals through sweat and training hard and must replace these quickly and naturally.
 Also consider using a sports recovery or hydration drink after each run to get these nutrients straight back into the system.
 There is quite a bit of research out there to suggest high doses of vitamin C can prevent a cold or reduce the length if taken correctly.
 Again, chat to a good nutritionist on these areas.

-- It sounds like common sense but as we have said before, there is nothing common about sense with runners.
-Please listen to your body and what it is telling you.
+It sounds like common sense but listen to your body and what it is telling you.
 If you feel tired rest or have an easy day of light recovery running (fully conversational) or head for a swim or light X training session.
 Rest is as important as training.
 Try to get enough sleep as well.
 Never easy in this chaotic world but it does make all the difference.
 So put that hard session off until tomorrow or another day if you feel tired or under the weather.

-- Our final tip is perhaps the most simple and obvious of all.
-Wash or clean your hands frequently, especially if in public places.
-Yep those sports Doctors keep telling the teams we travel with that this is the most common way of picking up colds.
+Our final tip is perhaps the most simple and obvious of all.
+Wash or clean your hands frequently, especially if in public places as this is the most likely place to pick up a cold.
 Now we are not asking you to wear face masks and leave the house like an extra from Contagion, but carrying some anti bacterial hand scrub and using it before eating or after traveling or meeting people can help.